ECE 2400 / ENGRD 2140 Computer Systems Programming

 ECE 4750 / CS 4420 Computer Architecture

-This course provides a strong foundation for understanding modern computer system architecture and for designing future systems.
+This course aims to provide a strong foundation for students to understand the modern eras of computer architecture (i.e., the single-core era, multi-core era, and accelerator era) and to apply these insights and principles to future computer designs.
 The course is structured around the three primary building blocks of general-purpose computing systems: processors, memories, and networks.
 The first half of the course focuses on the fundamentals of each building block and will enable students to understand how these three building blocks can be integrated to build a simple multicore system.
-Topics include processor microcoding and pipelining; single-core and multi-core cache microarchitecture; and network topology, routing, and flow control.
-The second half of the course delves into more advanced techniques related to processors and memories and will enable students to understand sophisticated, modern multicore systems.
-Topics include superscalar execution, branch prediction, out-of-order execution, register renaming, memory disambiguation, VLIW processors, vector processors, multithreaded processors, address translation and protection, virtual memory, synchronization, consistency, coherence, and advanced cache microarchitecture.
+Topics include processor microcoding and pipelining; single-core and multi-core cache microarchitecture; and integrating processors, memories, and networks.
+The second half of the course delves into more advanced techniques and will enable students to understand how these three building blocks can be integrated to build a modern shared-memory multicore system.
+Topics include superscalar execution, out-of-order execution, register renaming, memory disambiguation, branch prediction, and speculative execution; multithreaded, VLIW, and SIMD processors; and memory synchronization, consistency, and coherence.
 Students will learn how to evaluate design decisions in the context of past, current, and future application requirements and technology constraints.
-This course includes a significant project decomposed into five lab assignments.
-Throughout the semester, students will gradually design, implement, test, and evaluate a simple multicore system capable of running real parallel applications at the register-transfer level.
+This course includes a significant project decomposed into four lab assignments.
+Throughout the semester, students will gradually design, implement, test, and evaluate a complete multicore system capable of running simple parallel applications at the register-transfer level.

 ECE 5745 Complex Digital ASIC Design